cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 11. Malicious users can manipulate share calculation

-TODO: Pending testing by Oriole
+TODO: Pending testing by Oriole TEST PENDING

 Implemented the recommended change to use OpenZeppelin virtual shares pattern.
 This was done by migrating to the OpenZeppelin ERC-4626 implementation instead of Solmate.